 The Ramp Hold Mode allows you to design and store your own programs for specialized projects.
-You can use up to 8 segments (16 segments when programs are linked).
+You can you use up to 8 segments (16 segments when programs are linked).
 A segment consists of a heating or cooling rate, a temperature, and a hold time if one is desired.
-You can store up to 12 of your programs for easy recall.
+You can store up to 6 of your programs for easy recall.

-The ADD TIME, ADD TEMP, and ANNEAL NOW features allow you to control the final segment of the heating phase so the kiln begins annealing when you want it to.
+The Add Time, Add Temp, and Anneal features allow you to control the final segment of the heating phase so the kiln begins annealing when you want it to.

-The VIEW key allows you to check the current segment.
+The View key allows you to check the current segment.
 The LED constantly displays the temperature and hold times throughout the firing.

-The MENU key allows the user to program Delayed Starts, Temperature Alarms and many other advanced features.
+The Menu key allows the user to program Delayed Starts, Temperature Alarms and many other advanced features.